 by memorising, also known as ‘a range of strategies'.’'(Shadwell)

 Instruction in mixed method classrooms follows what many early years academics and teachers believe is a biologically dictated, developmental progression; that, as time passes, young children 'naturally' become able to perceive smaller and smaller units of sound (whole-words ->syllables->onset and rhyme-> individual phonemes), so teaching needs to follow this strict order too.
-Despite a lack of empirical evidence, the early years educationalists strongly suggest that deviating from this supposed developmental pathway, or anything but child-directed, intrinsic learning, will damage children's natural development of phonological awareness and spoil their love of reading.
+Despite a lack of empirical evidence, the early years educationalists strongly suggest that deviating from this supposed developmental pathway, or anything but child-initiated, intrinsic learning, will damage children's development of phonological awareness and spoil their love of reading.
 Explicitly teaching reading using synthetic phonics (which goes directly to the phoneme level) to children under the age of seven is, they warn darkly, likely to be, ''Too much, Too soon'' (Open EYE conference 16/02/08) and, ''(A) recipe for disaster'' (Whitehead 2009 p76).

 Along with 18th century Romantic developmentalism (see Developmentalism), many early years academics' anti-phonics beliefs are influenced by the philosophy behind Steiner Waldorf education. ''Steiner education is based on an esoteric/occultist movement called anthroposophy, founded by Austrian mystic Rudolf Steiner'' (The Observer.
 13/05/12). ''Steiner was very clear about why delayed reading was a good idea – not because older children can learn to read better, but because memorising and reading interfered with the incarnation of the etheric body.
 It could damage a spiritual protective sheath around the child leading to illness and spiritual degeneration. ’Developmental needs’ in the Steiner world are to do with the incarnation of spiritual entities.
 Only after adult teeth have appeared is a child spiritually ready to learn to read'' (Dr.Lewis.www.quackometer.net)